Accueil » Tips » Weaning a kitten: 8 key steps explained by a veterinarian

-That is why a kitten cannot be adopted before this time, as it is still dependent on its mother.
+This is why a kitten cannot be adopted before this time, as it is still dependent on its mother.

-It is in fact a provision in the Rural and Maritime Fisheries Code: « Only dogs and cats older than eight weeks may be subject to transfer free of charge or for a fee », according to article L214-8.
+It is also a provision in the Rural and Maritime Fishing Code: “Only dogs and cats older than eight weeks may be transferred free of charge or for payment,” according to Article L214-8.

 1. Choose the right food at the right time

 I recommend that you always offer a diet appropriate for the kittens’ age.
-This helps meet their nutritional needs, which are necessary for their proper growth.
+This helps meet their nutritional needs, which are necessary for proper growth.

 2. Gradually introduce solid food